List of tallest buildings in South Bend

-This is a list of the tallest buildings in South Bend by roof height.
+This is a list of the tallest buildings in South Bend, Indiana by roof height.
 The tallest has been the 25-story Liberty Tower, since its completion in 1971.
 Eighteen total structures are approximately one hundred feet tall.
-The Four Winds Casino Hotel has been topped out, but has not yet been fully completed.
+The Four Winds Casino Hotel was completed in early 2023, and is the only building above 150 feet located outside of South Bend's central business district.